AmericanCouncils/TranscodingBundle/README.md

 * `transcoder:transcode [infile] [preset] [outfile]` - Transcodes an input file with a preset, creating the output file.
 You can use this to test custom presets and adapters if necessary.
 * `transcoder:status` - Displays a list of enabled and working adapters based on current configuration, plus a list of usable presets.

-## SonataNotificationBundle Integration ##

-The bundle also provides a `SonataNotificationBundle` consumer.
-Meaning, if you have `SonataNotificationBundle` installed, you can publish transcode messages to be processed asyncronously.
-See an example below:

-    $container->get('sonata.notification.backend')->create('transcoder', array(
-        'infile' => '/absolute/path/to/input/file',             //required
-        'preset' => 'preset_key',                               //required
-        'outfile' => '/path/to/output'                          //optional
-        'conflictMode' => Transcoder::ONCONFLICT_EXCEPTION,     //optional
-        'dirMode' => Transcoder::ONDIR_EXCEPTION,               //optional
-        'failMode' => Transcoder::ONFAIL_DELETE                 //optional
-    ));

-## RabbitMQBundle Integration ##

-Alternatively, some may want to leverage RabbitMQ directly for more advanced feature support.

-To publish a message for RabbitMQ to process asynchronously requires a little extra setup, meaning that you must configure the RabbitMQBundle with the necessary queues/exchanges that specify the `transcoding.rabbitmq.consumer` service as the callback.

-Assuming you've set this up correctly, you can publish a message like so:

-    $msg = array(
-        'infile' => '/absolute/path/to/input/file',             //required
-        'preset' => 'preset_key',                               //required
-        'outfile' => '/path/to/output'                          //optional
-        'conflictMode' => Transcoder::ONCONFLICT_EXCEPTION,     //optional
-        'dirMode' => Transcoder::ONDIR_EXCEPTION,               //optional
-        'failMode' => Transcoder::ONFAIL_DELETE                 //optional
-    );

-    //the exact name of the publisher service depends on what you've specified in the
-    //config for the RabbitMQBundle
-    $container->get('YOUR_RABBIT_QUEUE_SERVICE')->publish(serialize($msg));